Skip to main content

 • Where funding is for non-specialised resources, would these be expected to be provided as part of everyday good quality provision?

-• Does the application give sufficient explanation as to how the funding would be used and why this would not be considered to be within reasonable expectations for early years provision?
+• Does the application give sufficient explanation as to how the funding would be used and why this would not be considered to be within reasonable expectations as part of ordinarily available provision in an early years setting?

-• Has the application been completed with the agreement of an Early Years Advisory Teacher and been sent to them for approval prior to submission?
+• Has the application been completed with the agreement of an Early Years Advisory Teacher and been sent to them for review prior to submission?

 NB.
 There is a reasonable expectation that costs will first be funded from the Disability Access Fund (if the family is in receipt of DLA) where appropriate.
 To request DAF, settings should contact freeentitlement@blackpool.gov.uk